Living on Campus

 If students fail to make their own arrangements or fail to request Housing & Student Life and Conduct administratively reassign them, The Office of University Housing reserves the right to assess the private room fee, to reassign them to another room/apartment, or to assign them a new roommate.
 Once the Office of University Housing has taken action, the new assignment shall remain in effect for the rest of the semester.

-All students living in the residence halls/apartments automatically are members of the Residence Hall Association.
-Active members of RHA meet regularly to plan and coordinate programs and activities for residence hall/ apartment students, and also contribute to the overall improvement of the halls and campus life.
+All students living in the residence halls/apartments automatically are members of the Residence Hall Association (RHA).
+Active members of RHA meet regularly to plan and coordinate programs and activities for residence hall/apartment students, and also contribute to the overall improvement of the halls and campus life.
 Each residence hall/apartment building has one Building Representative, a student leader who represents their community at RHA meetings.
 If you are interested in becoming an active member of RHA and a leader in your community, sign up to serve as a Building Representative.

-Resident meetings are held face-to-face or via electronic meeting platform in each residence hall and in each apartment building on a regular basis.
+Resident meetings are held face-to-face or via electronic meeting platform in each residence hall/ apartment building on a regular basis.
 These meetings communicate important campus information to residents and/or gain information and feedback from residents on ideas or concerns.
 Residents are expected to attend all scheduled resident meetings.
 On some occasions, a resident meeting will be announced as mandatory and attendance by all residents is required.
 Due to the crucial and/or serious nature of these mandatory meetings, sanctions may be imposed on residents who fail to attend.